 For the worst-case analysis, the following assumptions were considered:

-System 7 is in HEO orbit with 40,000 km altitude.
-The minimum elevation angle from the User Terminal to the MSS space station is 35 degrees.
+The MSS space station is in HEO orbit with 40,000 km maximum altitude.
+The minimum elevation angle from the User Terminal on the Earth’s surface to the MSS space station is 35 degrees.

 Due to the relatively high gain of the DC-MSS space station, the worst case interference geometry does not necessarily occur when the DC-MSS space station is closest to the Moon.
 Rather it is when the DC-MSS antenna is pointed closest to the Moon as shown Figure 1.
 The smallest off-boresight angle for the DC-MSS antenna to the Moon is 1.435 degrees

-FIGURE 1.
+FIGURE 1

 SRS–MSS Scenario (worst case interference geometry)

 In the present study, it is assumed that both systems operate at the same central frequency.
 A bandwidth correction factor (CF) is applied when the bandwidth of the potential interferer exceeds the bandwidth of the victim receiver under analysis.
 If the bandwidth of the interferer is equal to or smaller than that of the victim receiver, the bandwidth correction factor is 0